waylayio/rules-helper/README.md

 The chain builder is the most straight forward one to use seeing as it doesn't need a config to work.
 The downside to this is that more Waylay logic will have to be applied as a user / through the UX.

-### Init
+### Setting up the package
 To use the chain part of the waylay task-helper, you need to setup the waylay helper with the clientId, secret and domain of your waylay instance.
+The chain part of the task-helper doesn't require a configuration.

 ```javascript
 const Helper = require('@waylay/rules-helper')